keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 Remote Attestation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The enclave is challenged at the beginning of the execution by a trusted remote verifier (❽).
-The remote verifier could be the developer herself, a trusted party, or a person who wants to run an
-enclave built by others.
-The remote attestation uses cryptographically-secure signatures and measurements to check if a
-legitimate security monitor was deployed on a trusted hardware and if the enclave is initialized as expected.
+Keystone supports basic remote attestation workflows.
+In these
+setups the enclave may present proof of its initial state and
+measurement by the SM to a remote party for validation (❽).

-See :doc:`/Getting-Started/Tutorials/Remote-Attestation` to learn how to implement remote
+See :doc:`/Getting-Started/Tutorials/Remote-Attestation` to learn how to implement a simple remote
 attestation.

 Enclave Lifecycle